ageneslaw/pccm_key_articles/index.md

 * [2015.
 Eastaugh, Lucas J., et al.](ECMO LA Decompression 2015.pdf) **"Percutaneous left atrial decompression in patients supported with extracorporeal membrane oxygenation for cardiac disease."** _Pediatric Critical Care Medicine_, vol. 16, no. 1, 2015, pp. 59-65, doi: 10.1097/PCC.0000000000000276.

 * [2016.
 Lasa, Javier J., et al.](ECMO ECPR Improved Survival 2016.pdf) **"Extracorporeal cardiopulmonary resuscitation (E-CPR) during pediatric in-hospital cardiopulmonary arrest is associated with improved survival to discharge: a report from the American Heart Association’s Get With The Guidelines–Resuscitation (GWTG-R) Registry."** _Circulation_, vol. 133, no. 2, 2016, pp. 165-176, doi: 10.1161/CIRCULATIONAHA.115.016082.
+  * Retrospective cohort using the ELSO database, investigating conventional CPR versus ECPR.
+The outcomes were survival to discharge, and survival with favorable neurological outcome (PCPC 1-3, or no change from baseline).
+ECPR was associated with both outcomes in crude (40% vs 27% survival; 27% vs 18% neurological outcome) and adjusted analyses (aOR 2.76 and 2.64 for the outcomes), as well as in multiple sensitivity analyses.

 ---